tripplea-sg/mysqlsh/group_replication/Readme.md

 - Deploy and manage Asynchronous Replication between MySQL InnoDB Cluster and MySQL Group Replication
 - Orchestrate the switch over process to flip MySQL InnoDB Cluster into MySQL Group Replication and vice versa

-This is a non-commercial and non-official custom MySQL Shell Plugin. </br></br>
 This method is distributed as Open Source in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## A. List of Functions